 Is the road from Val Thorens to Orelle open?

 Set high in the Massif de la Vanoise range, the road is impassable in winters -usually drivable only in July and August-.
 It is one of the highest mountain roads drivable in Europe.
 The road climbs up:

 Col de la Montée du Fond, at 3.007m (9,865ft) above the sea level

 Col de Rosael, at 2.993m (9,819ft) above the sea level

 Col de Caron, at 2.996m (9,829ft) above the sea level

-Tucked away on the southeastern part of the country, within the Tarentaise Valley, it is one of the highest mountain roads drivable in Europe.
-4x4 vehicles only.
+Tucked away on the southeastern part of the country, within the Tarentaise Valley, the road is for 4x4 vehicles only.
 The route roughly follows the line of the chairlift, passing under it now and then.
 The average gradient is 10.4% but it hits about 17-18% through some of the corners.
-It is usually drivable only in July and August.
 The road has no protections, painted lines or security guardrails, and features spectacular cliffs and precipices.

 Road suggested by: Pim van Dongen

 More pictures: http://wonderfulldays.nl/eurotrip/index.html